dtaht/blog-cerowrt/content/post/first_post.md

 an editor that could, like, spell check?

 And I am not in need of a blog, per se for cerowrt, just a place to stick new material that is NOT in redmine.
+I have some hope that after getting experience with this I can get off of redmine.